FiratAgis/distributed_computing/docs/SharedExclusion/introduction.rst

 Our primary contributions consist of the following:

     - Implementation of both the Peterson's Algorithm and Bakery Algorithm on the AHCv2 platform.
-The implementation specifics are detailed in Section XX.
+The implementation specifics are detailed in Section 1.3.
     - Examination of the performance of these algorithms across diverse topologies and usage scenarios.
-Results from these investigations are outlined in Section XXX.
+Results from these investigations are outlined in Section 1.4.